omagara/pos-machine-practice-2021-7-27-5-0-3-697/PDCA.md

 D: 54s
 C: I just invoked on the functions of the POS and passed in the required parameters
 A: I should keep the good behavior on implementing the function

+---

+ACTION: Review and delve deeper into the java collections framework and Streams API.